VolkovLabs/business-text/README.md

 - [Helpers](https://volkovlabs.io/plugins/volkovlabs-dynamictext-panel/helpers) - functions that let you perform text transformation within your template.
 - [Recipes](https://volkovlabs.io/plugins/volkovlabs-dynamictext-panel/recipes) - useful snippets that you can use in your templates.

+The panel renders Handlebars → Markdown → HTML and displays the final result.

 ### Default content

 Whenever the data source query returns an empty result, Grafana displays the template in **Default content**.
 This can be useful to provide users with instructions on what to do, or who to contact, when the query returns an empty result.